top of page

 vecteezy_white-surface-texture-paper-abstract-background_7009416.png

-Appalachian Heroines Who Blazed The Trail
+Appalachian Heroines Who Blazed the Trail

 The young women of Appalachia Girl Dreaming studied the lives and legacies of Kentucky Appalachian heroines—women whose words and work shaped the soul of the mountains.